AaltoAsia/O-MI/src/universal/scripts/readme.txt

-script to configure paths and tokens when running the program compiled version can be found in bin directory
+Simple Java program to configure paths and tokens when running the program.
+Compiled version can be found in bin directory.
+Takes path to warp10 directory as parameter and then fixes all config paths required to start Warp10.